avenika100/Tableau-Citibike-challenge/README.md

 ## Insturctions

-Winter Citi Bike Analysis and all the links for the visualization are included in the Analysis file.
+Winter Citi Bike Analysis and all the links for the visualization are included in the Analysis.docs.
+Open the Analysis.docx file and click on the 'raw data' link.
+File will be downloaded to the device and you should be able to open a word document that would have the analysis for the Citi Bike Challange with respective links for the tableau visualizations.